This page provides information concerning the following:

 To determine the status of the new digital FIRMs and FIS reports for the affected counties and communities, or to view the Preliminary versions of the FIRMs and FIS reports, interested parties should

-- Visit the Community Map Repository in the county or community of interest to view paper copies of the FIRM or FIS report.
+- Visit the Community Map Repository, or CMR, in the county or community of interest to view paper copies of the FIRM or FIS report.

-- The Community Map Repository is the local office in a participating community where the FIRM, FIS report, and related NFIP products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.
+- The CMR is the local office in a participating community where the FIRM, FIS report, and related NFIP products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.

-- The Community Map Repository addresses are provided on the FIRM Indexes, which may be viewed or downloaded through the FEMA Map Service Center Website.
+- The CMR addresses are provided on the FIRM Indexes, which may be viewed or downloaded through the FEMA Flood Map Service Center website.

-- Visit the Coastal Resources page on the NWFWMD Website (http://www/nwfwmdfloodmaps.com/coastal.htm) to view digital versions of the Preliminary FIRMs and FIS reports and other information for the nine counties in the Northwest Florida Study Area (2008 Study) and the six counties in the Northwest Florida Study Area (2009 Study).
+- Visit the Flood Information Portal on the NWFWMD website (http://portal.nwfwmdfloodmaps.com/) to view digital versions of the Preliminary FIRMs and FIS reports and other information for the three counties in the Northwest Florida Study Area (2008 Study) and the six counties in the Northwest Florida Study Area (2009 Study).

-- Visit the Preliminary FEMA Map Products page on the FEMA Flood Map Service Center website to view digital versions of Preliminary FIRMs and FIS reports for counties in the Big Bend Florida, West Florida, Southwest Florida, South Florida, East Coast Central Florida, or Northeast Florida Study Areas once they are available.
+- Visit the Preliminary FEMA Map Products page on the FEMA Flood Map Service Center website to view digital versions of Preliminary FIRMs and FIS reports for counties covered by the Big Bend Florida, West Florida, Southwest Florida, South Florida, East Coast Central Florida, or Northeast Florida Study Areas as they become available.

 Back to top

 FEMA has designed stakeholder pages to identify resources that should be useful to certain interested parties.
-Links to the stakeholder pages appear on the left-hand side of each Web page.
+Links to the stakeholder pages appear on the left-hand side of each page of this Web Portal.